tchayen/triangolatte/README.md

 > **NOTE**: _this library is developed mostly with map data triangulation in mind and it will be its main performance target._

+- explore possibilities for optimizations in `JoinHoles(...)`
-- allow reusing point array for massive allocation reduction
+- maybe allow reusing point array for massive allocation reduction
-- test z-ordering for early returning in ear detection

-### Making the library more professional
+### Content

+- provide more examples (e.g. desktop OpenGL usage, mobile app, live rendering pipeline, other unusual use cases...)
-By providing more examples, real benchmarks with comparison to libraries in other languages.
+- add benchmarks with comparison to libraries in other languages

 ### WebAssembly